I am standing at the window

 individual love,

-the love of togetherness ...
+the love of togetherness,

-the love of the land ...
+the love of the land,

-the love of the planet ...
+the love of the planet,

 the love demonstrated in human kindness,

-the love of home, the love of family ...
+the love of home, the love of family.

 All individuals and communities

-eventually must choose
+eventually must choose to have love

-and to create a common unity
+and to create a common unity.

-that chooses to love the one and only planet
+Commonality that chooses to love choice,

 Love for planet is the food and nourishment of a community.

-From farming fields and shepherding flocks ...
+From farming fields and shepherding flocks,

 each individual within The Shepherd's community,